 Our Guidance In Matters Involving Marriage And Civil Unions

-Hurst, Robin & Kay, LLC, is an experienced team of attorneys who have helped thousands of individuals with divorce and related matters in Chicago and the surrounding suburbs.
+Hurst, Robin, Kay & Allen, LLC, is an experienced team of attorneys who have helped thousands of individuals with divorce and related matters in Chicago and the surrounding suburbs.
 With more than 20 years of experience, the attorneys at our firm pride themselves on offering experienced, personalized and compassionate representation when it comes to matters related to marriage and civil unions.

 When possible, we will always try to reach a favorable agreement without putting you through the stress and expense of a court proceeding.
 However, if it becomes necessary to place a case in the hands of a judge, we will aggressively pursue the outcome that you are seeking with a thoroughly prepared case to present to the court.
 Though we are highly skilled negotiators, we also provide clients with the aggressive representation that is needed in a highly contested divorce case.

 We offer thorough advice and representation in matters such as:

 - Divorces, whether contested or uncontested

 - Legal separation

 If children are involved, we also work to meet your goals regarding child custody and other parenting issues under Illinois laws.
 Remember, you only have one shot at your divorce case.
 If you get it wrong, the consequences can negatively impact you and your children’s lives forever.

 A marriage is a legally or formally recognized union of two people as partners in a personal relationship.
 In the United States and many other countries throughout the world, marriage has historically stated that this union is between a man and a woman but in more progressive places such as the state of Illinois, same-sex marriages are legally binding the same way that more traditional marriages between a man and a woman are.